AndersDeath/diary2/000-current.md

 # 30 Juli - Dienstag - Berlin - 678 Tag der Einwanderung - Warm Sunny

 I finally sent an email to XU CEO.
 It includes some critics of their HR department work.
+It's really low chance to be read but